Kory111111111111111111/Chorgi/README.md

 # Chorgi - MIDI Music Generator

+## Important Announcement: I am currently working on converting this to VST3, as I said before so not expect this before the 1.0 release, but I am actively working on it and will implement it as soon as it has the same performance as the Python version.

 ## Description

 Chorgi is a desktop application for Windows, developed by an individual driven by a passion for music and creating tools to facilitate the music creation process.
 It offers a graphical interface for users to automatically generate MIDI music compositions, with controls for various parameters across chord progressions, arpeggios, melodies, and basslines.